 TO: Department Chairs and Faculty with Salary Reviews

 A number of questions about the salary process have arisen.
-The Budget Committee has discussed them, and provides these answers and clarifications.
 These cover reviews for salary only, not those reviews as part of contract renewal or promotion.

 Should a department chair conduct a review of themselves or of their spouse or partner?

 No. Another member of the department should be selected to conduct that review.

 What should be done if there is only one department member at the Associate Professor or Professor rank in a department, or no one qualified to conduct the review?

 If no one in a department is available to conduct the review, the Dean will appoint a person outside the department to do the review.
 The Department Chair should contact the Dean to seek such assistance.